Multicultural Education Policy

 The Deputy Secretary, School Operations and Performance is responsible for ensuring the implementation and monitoring of the policy and the Department’s Multicultural Plan.

 Principals are responsible for ensuring that school policies and practices are consistent with the policy and for including multicultural education strategies in their school plans.
-They are also responsible for ensuring that the EAL/D Annual Survey is completed accurately to provide information on English language proficiency of students for resourcing purposes.
+They are also responsible for ensuring that the EAL/D Annual Survey is completed accurately to provide information on English language proficiency of students for resourcing purposes and to inform planning and support strategies in the Department’s Multicultural Plan.

 All staff members are responsible for ensuring their practices are consistent with the policy.